drbitboy/Tycho2_SQLite_RTree/README.md

 Tycho2_SQLite_RTree
 ===================

-Accessing the Tycho2 start catalog using the R-Tree module of SQLite
+Accessing the Tycho2 star catalog using the R-Tree module of SQLite

 From comments in tyc2_loadindex.py: